jesababon/express-full-crud/readme.md

 No starter files!

 ## Completion
-Parts 1 - 8 are required for completion
+Parts 1 - 7 are required for completion, and 8 and 9 are bonus.

 ## Submission